-Our platform helps you create custom CTAs that will help you convert viewers at all stages of the life cycle.
+Our platform allows you to create custom CTAs that will help convert viewers at all stages of the life cycle.

 The action you want viewers to take should always align with the stage of the marketing funnel they’re currently in.
 A top-of-funnel (ToFu) video might simply ask for a viewer’s email so you can send more valuable information to them.
 A bottom-of-funnel (BoFu) video is likely a more direct sales pitch to inspire a purchase.

 Wording is critical when it comes to CTAs.
 This isn’t the time to play coy!
 Use strong and purposeful language that is clear and accessible.

 When people watch a business video, they want content that will benefit them in some way — whether that’s by providing entertainment or useful information (or both!).